 - Gaining a greater understanding of how sport can be a force for good at local, national and international levels, because of its ability to bring people together.

 - Students will be assessed in all practical activities, but will have their best TWO Marks carried forward for assessment.
 One in a team activity and one in an individual activity.

 - Practical work consists of 25% of the final grade.

 - Two written assignments, each worth 25% of the final grade.

 - Further Theoretical content will be assessed by ONE written examination, which covers contemporary issues in sport, such as, participation levels and barriers and the role of high profile sporting events.
 This constitutes 25% of the final grade.

 Students are encouraged and expected to involve themselves in extra-curricular activities and clubs, both inside and outside of school.

 Key Stage 5: OCR ‘A’ Level PE

-Pupils have the opportunity to opt for the OCR Advanced Level PE course, where they focus on two chosen sports in Year 12 and one in Year 13.
+Pupils have the opportunity to opt for the OCR Advanced Level PE course, where they focus on one chosen sports in Year 12 and one in Year 13.
 Students must take GCSE PE in order to be eligible for the course.
 Throughout the course disciplines such as psychology, sociology, physiology and anatomy are studied to enable students to enhance their knowledge and understanding of the modern day sporting arena and are assessed through an exam and their performance in two different activities.

 The academic, multi-disciplined nature of Physical Education has resulted in students receiving a wide range of offers and opportunities both in Higher Education and the work place.
 Students have gone on to degree courses including Politics, Sports Science, Sociology, Biology, English, Chemistry and History and over the years some have become professional sportsmen and women.